List of Michelin-starred restaurants in Toronto: Criticism

-The launch of the guide has attracted critique from various outlets including BBC News, suggesting that the guide is not representative of the diversity of Toronto's food scene, or that the city does not need outside recognition.
+The launch of the guide has attracted critique from various outlets including BBC News, suggesting that the selected restaurants were not representative of the diversity of Toronto's food scene, and that the city did not need outside recognition.
 The Toronto Star argued that the inaugural 2022 guide failed to capture the full diversity of Toronto restaurants, being overly represented by Japanese cuisine and downtown restaurants.
 The Star also publishes its own alternative restaurant guide that it argues better captures Toronto's food scene, released around the same time as the annual Michelin Guide update.
 This followed Michelin facing criticism for not emphasizing diversity and neglecting broader demographics in the city.

 Others criticized the Michelin Guide for overlooking suburban Toronto, particularly Scarborough, which is often regarded as having the city's most diverse food scene.
 In both 2022 and 2023, only one Scarborough restaurant received recognition, earning a Michelin Bib Gourmand designation.
 In 2024, Michelin expanded its geographic coverage beyond the core city, including restaurants in suburban areas and extending as far as the Niagara Region, Simcoe County, and the Grey Highlands, areas well outside the Greater Toronto Area.